tux-eithel/gosiege/README.md

 ### Statistics
-* Transactions: number server hits
+* Transactions: number of server hits
-* Availability: percentage connections successfully handled by the serve.
+* Availability: percentage connections successfully handled by the server.
 It's not included 40x and 50x errors
-* Elapsed time: duration entire test
+* Elapsed time: duration of entire test
 * Transaction rate: transactions / elapsed time
 * Successful transactions: hits with code < 400
-* Failed transactions: hits with code >=400 (not included the socket error or timeout)
+* Failed transactions: hits with code >=400 (not included socket errors or timeouts)
 * Response time: average time to respond to each requests
 * Longest transaction: the slowest hit
 * Shortest transaction: the quickest hit